sameemqureshi/Answerly-Chat-Bot/README.md

 <img width="479" alt="image" src="https://github.com/sameemqureshi/Answerly-Chat-Bot/assets/100606327/d3e43ad2-1cf2-4b37-973f-03690e5c5f85">

-Get your Open Api Key from the Open AI Website after Login:  https://platform.openai.com/api-keys Create and Copy the API Key and savt that in an .env file with the variable name "OPEN_API_KEY" in the same Directory.
+Get your Open Api Key from the Open AI Website after Login:  https://platform.openai.com/api-keys Create and Copy the API Key and save that in an .env file with the variable name "OPEN_API_KEY" in the same Directory.

 Once these steps are completed and all the requirements are satisfied, Run the app.py file using the command: streamlit run app.py